MalihehIzadi/ml4se/pages/discussion-template.md

 _A brief profile of the main authors_

 #### Motivation
-_Why do this research?_
+_Why do this research?
+Why is it needed?_

+#### The problem
+_What exactly is the problem that is solved?_

 #### Research method
-_What is the problem that is solved?_

-#### Research method
 _What does the paper do?_

 #### ML4SE techniques used
-_How does the paper use ML techniques_
+_How does the paper use ML techniques to solve the above problem?_

+#### Evaluation
+_How do the authors evaluate their work?_

 #### Results
-_What does the paper find?_
+_What is the highlight of the paper's findings?_

 #### Implications
-_Why are the results important?_
+_Why are the results important?
+What is their impact?_

 #### Techincal questions
-_A list of questions to gauge the audience's understanding of the paper_
+_A list of questions to gauge the audience's understanding of the paper._

 #### Discussion points
-_A list of questions to trigger general discussions about the paper_
+_A list of questions to trigger general discussions about the paper._

 #### Summary of the discussion
 _to be filled in after the discussion by the discussion group_